Ravenports/rvn-format/README.md

 It also contains the compressed size in bytes of the next three blocks.
 The index of each block can easily be calculated:

-    LenBlock1 = 32
-    LenBlock2 = ceiling (length compressed metadata / 32)
-    LenBlock3 = ceiling (length compressed file data / 32)
-    LenBlock4 = ceiling (Length compressed archive data / 32)

     Block 1 index =  0
     Block 2 index = 32
-    Block 3 index = 32 + LenBlock2
+    Block 3 index = 32 + length of block 2
-    Block 4 index = 32 + LenBlock2 + LenBlock3
+    Block 4 index = 32 + length of block 2 + length of block 3

 ### Block 2

-The length of this block is a multiple of 32.
 This block contains the zstd-compressed contents of the provided metadata file.
 By reading the first two blocks of the RVN archive, the manifest can be surgically extracted without unrolling the entire file.
-The block is right-padding with zeros.

 ### Block 3

-The length of this block is a multiple of 32.
 This block contains the zstd-compressed contents of concatenated blocks FA, FB, FC, and FD.
 By reading the Block 1 and Block 3, the archive's complete directory index including the Blake3 checksum of every regular file can be